Climate and Average Weather Year Round in Ulan Bator Mongolia

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Ulan Bator varies significantly throughout the year.

 The wetter season lasts 3.3 months, from June 1 to September 9, with a greater than 16% chance of a given day being a wet day.
-The chance of a wet day peaks at 33% on July 21.
+The month with the most wet days in Ulan Bator is July, with an average of 9.7 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
 Based on this categorization, the most common form of precipitation in Ulan Bator changes throughout the year.

 Rain alone is the most common for 6.7 months, from April 3 to October 24.
-The highest chance of a day with rain alone is 33% on July 21.
+The month with the most days of rain alone in Ulan Bator is July, with an average of 9.7 days.

 Snow alone is the most common for 5.3 months, from October 24 to April 3.
-The highest chance of a day with snow alone is 2% on November 4.
+The month with the most days of snow alone in Ulan Bator is November, with an average of 0.5 days.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Ulan Bator experiences significant seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 4.5 months, from May 10 to September 25, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around July 30, with an average total accumulation of 2.1 inches.
+The month with the most rain in Ulan Bator is July, with an average rainfall of 2.1 inches.

 The rainless period of the year lasts for 7.5 months, from September 25 to May 10.
-The least rain falls around December 16, with an average total accumulation of 0.0 inches.
+The month with the least rain in Ulan Bator is December, with an average rainfall of -0.0 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.